ajlahwh/ajlahwh.github.io/index.md

 # About me

-I am a second-year PhD student in the Neurosciences Graduate Program.
-He is interested in neural computation of reinforcement learning and back propagation in the biological brain.
-He is currently co-advised by Dr. Marcelo Mattar.
+I am a second-year PhD student in the Neurosciences Graduate Program, working with [Dr. Marcelo Mattar](https://mattarlab.ucsd.edu/people) and [Dr. Marcus Benna](https://bennalab.biosci.ucsd.edu/people/) at University of California San Diego.
+I am generally interested in the fields of computational neuroscience and computational cognitive science.
+My research currently focuses on neural computations of reinforcement learning and back propagation in the biological brain, using tools from statistics, physics, machine learning, and data science.

-My research now focuses on building computational models for memory, perception, reinforcement learning, and decision making at synaptic, circuit, cognitive, and behavioral levels.
-My works lay in the field of computational neuroscience and computational cognitive science, using tools from statistics, physics, machine learning, deep learning and other relevant fields.
+Prior to my PhD, I worked with [Dr. Stefano Fusi](https://ctn.zuckermaninstitute.columbia.edu/people/stefano-fusi) and [Dr. Guangyu Robert Yang](https://www.metaconscious.org/people/) at Columbia University, with [Dr. Xiao-Jing Wang](https://www.cns.nyu.edu/wanglab/) at New York University, and with

-Before that, I graduated with [M.S. in Applied Statistics](http://en.business.ustc.edu.cn/audsf/list.htm) from [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/), under the supervision of [Dr. Yaning Yang](http://staff.ustc.edu.cn/~ynyang/) and [Dr. Xiaochu Zhang](http://en.hfnl.ustc.edu.cn/Faculty/Facultys/201107/t20110716_116215.html).
+[Dr. Xiaochu Zhang](http://en.hfnl.ustc.edu.cn/Faculty/Facultys/201107/t20110716_116215.html) at [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/) (as part of my [M.S. in Applied Statistics](http://en.business.ustc.edu.cn/audsf/list.htm)).

-Before that, I graduated with [B.S. in Biological Science](https://en.biox.ustc.edu.cn/) and [B.E. in Computer Science and Technology](https://en.cs.ustc.edu.cn/) from [USTC](https://en.ustc.edu.cn/), under the supervision of [Dr. Xiaochu Zhang](http://en.hfnl.ustc.edu.cn/Faculty/Facultys/201107/t20110716_116215.html) and [Dr. Shangfei Wang](http://staff.ustc.edu.cn/~sfwang/).
+Before that, I graduated with [B.S. in Biological Science](https://en.biox.ustc.edu.cn/) and [B.E. in Computer Science and Technology](https://en.cs.ustc.edu.cn/) from [USTC](https://en.ustc.edu.cn/).